VeryCozyTurtle/Task-averaging-program-TAP/README.md

 # Task-averaging-program-TAP
 Description:
-TimeLogger is a Python app leveraging Tkinter for time tracking.
+TAP is a Python app leveraging Tkinter for time tracking.
 It logs intervals of activity, aiding in productivity and focus management.

 Features: